itzelvazsan/deep-learning-challenge/Report.md

 |dense_11| (None, 30)   | 2,430  |
 |dense_12| (None, 1 )   | 31     |

+The activation functions used in the model were "relu", with exception of the output layer, which used sigmoid function.
 After training this model using the same preprocessed and cleaned data (dropping variable ASK_AMT), it achieved an accuracy of 0.7287 and a loss of 0.5714 over 150 epochs.

 This model shows slight improvement in accuracy (72.87%) in comparison with the second and third model of optimization.